silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 Part 1: Starting and Creating Your Hyperledger Composer Network
 ===============================================================

-**1.** Go to this workshop's GitHub repository  https://github.com/silliman/BlockchainImmersion and download the immunichain.bna and permissions.acl files.  **Novice Tip:** Right-click on the link in this step and select *Open new tab* or *Open new window* so that these instructions stay open for as you are downloading these two files.

-**2.** From your web browser, go to https://composer-playground.mybluemix.net/ -- this is the web version of Hyperledger Composer running in a Kubernetes environment.
+**1.** From your web browser, go to https://composer-playground.mybluemix.net/ -- This is the web version of Hyperledger Composer running in a Kubernetes environment.

-**3.** You will get a Welcome pop-up box with a graphic and a few words.
-Click on Let's Blockchain
+**2.** You will get a "Welcome" pop-up box with a graphic and a few words.
+Click on Let's Blockchain.
+This will take us to the homepage of Hyperledger Composer.

 .. image:: images/composer/1.1.png

-**4.** Then you will be in the Composer Playground homepage.
-Click on Deploy a New Business Network.
+**3.** You will see a sample business card.
+That is a great "Welcome to Composer, here is a sample application" meant for the very beginers.
+Since we are soon-to-be-experts, click on Deploy a New Business Network located to the right of the sample business card.
+The next screen will show you various samples and give you the availability deploy your own chaincode.

-**5.** You have to give a name for your Blockchain Network.
+**4.** You have to give a name for your Blockchain Network.
 Give it a description as well.
-Then finish off by dragging the immunichain.bna file - that you downloaded - to the upload box.
+Then finish off by dragging the immunichain.bna file to the upload box.
+You can find the immunichain.bna file on your desktop that was downloaded for you before you arrived today.

 .. image:: images/composer/1.2.png

-**6.** Then click on Deploy
+**5.** Then click on Deploy.
+This will deploy our chaincode/blockchain application onto a Hyperledger Fabric underneath that neither you nor I can see.

-**7.** Afterwards, you can come back to the Composer Playground play with some of the other sample business network applications, like animal tracking or vehicle lifecycle.
+**6.** Afterwards, you can come back to the Composer Playground play with some of the other sample business network applications, like animal tracking or vehicle lifecycle.
+These are found just below the option to deploy empty or sample blockchain applications.

-**8.** You will then be taken to Your Wallet.
+**7.** You will then be taken to Your Wallet.
 Your wallet is basically a quick, seamless connection to multiple Blockchain connections you might have.
 You will see later how easy it is.
 Click on Connect now in order to get connected to your Immunichain network

 .. image:: images/composer/1.3.png

-**9.** After you have done that, your screen should look like this.
+**8.** After you have done that, your screen should look like this.
 If it does, then we are in business (get it?
 In business, business network - great!)

 .. image:: images/composer/1.4.png